 For non-biomedical studies, the IRB may recommend use of the Experimental Subject's Bill of Rights, though it is not required by law.

-- Keep a copy of the Bill of Rights with the subject’s initials is in his/her study file.
+- For the Short Form consent method, file a copy of the Experimental Subject’s Bill of Rights with the participant’s signature in their study file.

 - Write a note on the consent form confirming that the subject received the Bill of Rights.